 NDC supporters this paper interviewed rated John Mahama far ahead of other party kingpins jostling to become 2020 Presidential Candidate.

 Majority of the party’s supporters say, they will choose him ahead of any of the flag bearer hopefuls.
 This verdict also runs contrary to NDC founder, Jerry John Rawlings’ plot to scuttle Mr Mahama’s comeback.

 Mr Rawlings marked the 38th anniverasy of June uprising in Wa with a fiery monologue castigating the erstwhile Mahama administration, labeling it as a government of ‘sickening greed’.

 In an apparent reference to President Mahama and Executives of the NDC, Mr Rawlings relied on a “lame horse” and “Jockey” allegory to call for the overhaul of the party.

 "If we cannot get our claws off to allow for fresh leadership to emerge, then we shall sink even further," he stated.

-Though they are qualified to contest and are capable of leading the party into 2020 election before that…one will need to get the mandate of the NDC…that is where I think all of them fall short.
+Though they are qualified to contest and are capable of leading the party into 2020 election, but before that…one will need to get the mandate of the NDC…that is where I think all of them fall short.

-Another leading member of the NDC (name withheld) said “per our Constitution, appointees of Mahama have voting rights at Congress and the majority of these appointees will vote for Mahama.
+Another leading member of the NDC (name withheld) said “per our constitution, appointees of Mahama have voting rights at congress and majority of these appointees will vote for Mahama.

 These appointees have some amount of influence in their various constituencies and regions…this alone puts Mahama in a comfortable position to beat anybody who challenges him.”